glennhenry/cs-notes/docs/computer-graphics/19-computer-animation-part-1/computer-animation-part-1.md

 Video contains data related to the digital information that makes up a video file.
 This can include information about :

 - **Resolution :** The number of pixels in image, e.g. 1920x1080 (also known as "1080p").
-- F**rame Rate :** Number of individual frames or images that are displayed per second, a video with 60 fps will be smoother but also stores larger data than a 24 fps video.
+- **Frame Rate :** Number of individual frames or images that are displayed per second, a video with 60 FPS will be smoother but also stores larger data than a 24 fps video.
 - **Color Depth** : Number of colors that can be represented in each pixel of the image.
 A video with 8-bit color depth can represent up to 256 different colors per pixel, while a video with 10-bit color depth can represent up to 1024 different colors per pixel.
 - **Compression** : The process of reducing the amount of data required to store and transmit a video file.
 Common compression are H.264 and AVC.
 - **Actual content such as visual and audio**